harirathod/image-manipulator/README.md

 When the main method of class **com.cinema.cinema.Main** is run to start the cinema booking application, and the Screens in "screens.ser" are loaded into the application.

 Any tickets booked by the user are written to "tickets.ser", so are stored persistently.
 These tickets can be viewed with the 'basket' command.

-## Room for Improvement

-Currently integrating the system with MongoDB Atlas.
 -->